Glen Echo Park (Maryland): Failure

-By the spring of 1892 the various Baltzley enterprises were gravely in debt.
-On April 7, 1892, the Glen Echo Sand and Building Company, a Baltzley subsidiary, borrowed a large sum of money giving the Chautauqua site as collateral.
-This was one of many Baltzley mortgages on the site.
-The financial difficulties spread to the Glen Echo Railroad Company, yet another Baltzley enterprise, which, because of the U.S. Army Corps of Engineers and the adjacent Washington Aqueduct system, had failed to bring the much anticipated street car service to the Chautauqua site and Glen Echo Village.
+But by the following spring, the various Baltzley enterprises were gravely in debt.
+On April 7, 1892, the Glen Echo Sand and Building Company, a Baltzley subsidiary, borrowed a large sum of money, giving the Chautauqua site as collateral—just one of several Baltzley mortgages on the site.
+The financial difficulties spread to the Glen Echo Railroad Company, yet another Baltzley enterprise, which, because of the U.S. Army Corps of Engineers and the adjacent Washington Aqueduct system, had failed to bring the much anticipated streetcar service to the Chautauqua site and Glen Echo Village.

-Compounding their overextended credit, the Baltzley brothers found themselves the victim of common rumor.
-At the beginning of the 1892 season, rumor had spread throughout Washington that Glen Echo was rampant with malaria.
-Regardless of the validity of these accusations, when combined with the brother's precarious finances, the Chautauqua site fell into disuse.
+At the beginning of the 1892 season, a rumor spread throughout Washington that Glen Echo was rampant with malaria.
+Combined with the brothers' precarious finances, the Chautauqua site fell into disuse.

-Amusement park

 In 1897, the Washington and Great Falls Electric Railway Company completed an electric streetcar line that traveled from a car barn in Georgetown, passed the former Chautauqua site and terminated in Cabin John.
+"In 1899, the National Chautauqua property was leased to the Glen Echo company, an amusement park venture."

+20th century

 After changing its name to become the Washington Railway and Electric Company (WR&E) in 1902, the railroad constructed a trolley park (a type of amusement park) at the Chautauqua site.
+"In 1911, the Washington Railway and Electric Company bought Glen Echo and the modern amusement park was built."

-Named "Glen Echo Park", the facility became one of the larger establishments of its type in the Washington area.
+Glen Echo Park became one of the larger establishments of its type in the Washington area.
+Beginning in 1940, the Capital Transit Company (the successor to the WR&E) built a number of Streamline Moderne structures within its facility.
 The park remained popular well into the late 1940s.

-Beginning in 1940, the Capital Transit Company (the successor to the WR&E) built a number of Streamline Moderne structures within its facility.
-By the mid-1950s, however, attendance began to decline due to the growing popularity of larger regional theme parks, such as Disneyland, and also because of the proliferation of new retail products that children of the baby boom generation could use during their leisure time.
-On January 3, 1960, the D.C.
-Transit System, Inc. (the successor to Capital Transit) closed the trolley line that had connected Georgetown to the park (see: Abandonment of streetcars in Washington, D.C.).
+By the mid-1950s, however, attendance began to decline due to the growing popularity of larger regional theme parks such as Disneyland, and also because of the proliferation of new retail products that children of the Baby Boom generation could use during their leisure time.
+On January 3, 1960, D.C.
+Transit—the successor to Capital Transit—closed the trolley line that had connected the park to Georgetown, part of the larger abandonment of streetcars in Washington, D.C.